-Selection Criteria for Dental Radiograph, Faculty of General Dental Practitioners (UK), 1998
+Selection Criteria for Dental Radiography, Faculty of General Dental Practitioners (UK), 2nd Ed 2003

-Medical & Dental Guidance Notes, Institute of Physics and Engineering in Medicine (due for publication 2002)
+Medical & Dental Guidance Notes, Institute of Physics and Engineering in Medicine.
+2002

-Acknowledgements -
+Acknowledgements

 The Senate of Dental Specialities would like to acknowledge with thanks the General Dental Council, the Professional Standards Board of The Royal College of Surgeons of England and the Dental Defence Union for advice, support and encouragement.